 Tea through time

-Follow tea’s journey to Britain, discovering the people who first imported tea, how tea crossed oceans and continents and how tea was received in London society since it became popular in the city nearly 500 years ago.
+Follow tea’s journey to Britain, discovering the people who first imported tea, how tea crossed oceans and continents and how tea has been received in London society since it became popular in the city nearly 500 years ago.

 World tea tastes

-This trail explores some of the different ways and styles that tea is drunk around the world to be found in London, highlighting the versatility and popularity of tea.
+This trail explores some of the different ways and styles that tea is drunk around the world, that can be found in London, highlighting the versatility and popularity of tea.

 Taking afternoon tea

-Afternoon tea has been enjoyed for hundreds of years, from monarchy to working families.
+Afternoon tea has been enjoyed by people for hundreds of years, from the monarchy to working families.
 This trail includes some London landmarks of tea enjoyment, from traditional to more modern settings.